The 2018 Victorian Disability Sport and Recreation Festival will be held on Monday 3 December, 10am-3pm at Crown Riverwalk.

 In 2016, 65% of people who had not been involved in any sport or recreational activities before coming to the festival, found a program to join.

-Featuring over 30 exhibitors and three activity zones, come and try every adaptive sport imaginable, watch a disabled water skiing demonstration and meet Paralympians at this free, accessible, family-friendly event.
+Come and try every adaptive sport imaginable, meet Paralympians and discover the joy of movement at this free, accessible, family-friendly event.

 You can also witness the Law Enforcement Torch Run, with over 100 police and Special Olympics athletes running from the Victoria Police Centre to the festival.